 |

-Obstetrics Pregnancy and childbirth are very exciting times in a person’s life.
+Pregnancy and childbirth are very exciting times in a person’s life.
 But just like all things in life, it takes a little bit of time and preparation to get pregnant.
 There are a few things you can do for yourself to adopt a healthy lifestyle prior to conception and throughout your pregnancy.
 (See Obstetrics and Pregnancy / Obstetrics FAQ)

 Menopause Menopause can be confusing time when a woman’s hormones begin to decline.
 These changes can result in depression, mood disorders, and hot flashes, changes in libido, vaginal dryness and urinary incontinence.
 (See Urinary Incontinence - FAQ) For symptom relief, some women opt to take hormones (also known as hormone replacement therapy or simply ‘HRT’) while others prefer to take natural supplements or nothing at all.
 There is no right answer, which is why we will work together to develop an individualized regimen that best suits your needs.
 (See Menopause and Menopause - FAQ)